In the Age of Software, every business is a software business.

 The Essential SAFe configuration is the basic building block for all SAFe configurations and is the simplest starting point for implementation.
 It is built on the principles and practices found in the Lean-Agile Leadership competency, the Team and Technical Agility competency, and the Agile Product Delivery competency.

 SAFe is anchored by an organizational structure called the Agile Release Train (ART), where Agile teams, key stakeholders, and other resources are dedicated to an important, ongoing solution mission.

-Essential SAFe includes the team and program constructs, as shown in Figure 4.
+Essential SAFe includes the ART constructs, as shown in Figure 4.

 Such solution development is common for industries like aerospace and defense, automotive, and government, where the large solution—not portfolio governance—is the primary concern.

-Portfolio SAFe provides business agility through principles and practices for portfolio strategy and investment funding, Agile portfolio operations, and Lean governance.
+In addition to the competencies, Portfolio SAFe provides principles and practices for portfolio strategy and investment funding, Agile portfolio operations, and Lean governance.

 The Spanning Palette

 The Spanning Palette contains various roles and artifacts that may apply to a specific team, program, large solution, or portfolio context.

 An essential element of SAFe’s flexibility and configurability, the spanning palette permits organizations to apply only the items needed for their configuration.
 Figure 8 illustrates two versions of the spanning palette.

 The leftmost figure is used by the Essential SAFe configuration, while the rightmost one serves all other configurations.
 However, since SAFe is a framework, enterprises can apply any of the elements from the larger spanning palette to Essential SAFe.